flossway/flossway/engula-community-project.en.md

 The Engula Community Project plans to build the Engula community, i.e., make the Engula community a world-class open-source infrastructure software community.
 This project is stored here to provide a neutral perspective on the Engula project on behalf of an evangelist.

+> DISCLAIMER: Up to the time this post was published, the project proposal in the Engula community is still under discussion.
+Check out https://github.com/engula/engula.github.io/pull/15 for details.

 ## Positioning

 The [Engula](https://github.com/engula/engula) project aims to provide fundamental building blocks for developers of data processing software such as databases and a robust infrastructure software ecosystem that can be built by collaborating with various developers.